 - Provide frequent, timely, helpful, and positive feedback.

-- Pinpoint and positively call out specific things in student work.
+- Identify and positively recognize specific things in learner's work.

-- Be helpful and encourage students to do the right thing.
+- Be helpful and encourage learners to do the right thing.

-- Raise questions that make student really examine their ideas and what they are studying.
+- Raise questions that make learners really examine their ideas and what they are studying.

 - Be accessible.